 Historically, we have funded a significant portion of our operations through the issuance of equity.
-During the three months ended July 31, 2016, we raised \$2,170,000 in aggregate gross proceeds from the sale of shares of our common stock (Note 6).
-Subsequent to July 31, 2016 and through September 8, 2016, we raised an additional \$1,601,000 in aggregate gross proceeds from the sale of shares of our 10.5% Series E Convertible Preferred Stock (the "Series E Preferred Stock") (Note 11).
-As of September 8, 2016, \$110,416,000 remained available to us under our two effective shelf registration statements, which allows us from time to time to offer and sell shares of our common stock or Series E Preferred Stock, in one or more offerings, either individually or in combination.
+During the six months ended October 31, 2016, we raised \$5,966,000 in aggregate gross proceeds from the sale of shares of our common stock and raised an additional \$1,634,000 in aggregate gross proceeds from the sale of shares of our 10.5% Series E Convertible Preferred Stock (the "Series E Preferred Stock") (Note 6).
+Subsequent to October 31, 2016 and through December 12, 2016, we raised an additional \$1,670,000 in aggregate gross proceeds from the sale of shares of our common stock (Note 11).
+As of December 12, 2016, \$105,345,000 remained available to us under our two effective shelf registration statements, which allows us from time to offer and sell shares of our common stock or Series E Preferred Stock, in one or more offerings, either individually or in combination.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED JULY 31, 2016 (unaudited) (continued)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED OCTOBER 31, 2016 (unaudited) (continued)

 Our ability to raise additional capital in the equity markets to fund our obligations in future periods is dependent on a number of factors, including, but not limited to, the market demand for our common stock or Series E Preferred Stock.
 The market demand or liquidity of our common stock and/or Series E Preferred Stock is subject to a number of risks and uncertainties, including but not limited to, negative economic conditions, adverse market conditions, adverse financial results, and negative research and development results.
-If we are unable to either (i) raise sufficient capital in the equity markets, (ii) generate additional revenue from Avid, or (iii) license or partner our products in development, or any combination thereof, we may need to delay, scale back, or eliminate some or all our research and development efforts, or restructure our operations, which may include delaying the expansion of our contract manufacturing business.
+Furthermore, our ability to raise additional capital in the equity markets has been significantly impacted by the decline in the market price of our common stock following our announcement in February 2016 that we were discontinuing the Phase III SUNRISE trial.
+As a result, we have experienced a substantial decline in the amount of additional capital that we have been able to raise from the sale of shares of our common stock as compared to recent fiscal years.
+If the market price of our common stock does not improve significantly, we may not be able to rely on the sale of shares of our common stock to fund our operations to the extent we have in prior years.
+If we are unable to either (i) raise sufficient capital in the equity markets, (ii) generate additional revenue from Avid, or (iii) license or partner our products in development, or any combination thereof, we may need to delay, scale back, or eliminate some or all our research and development efforts, or restructure our operations, which may include delaying the planned expansion of our contract manufacturing business.
 In addition, even if we are able to raise additional capital, it may not be at a price or on terms that are favorable to us.